developrX0/songCovers/README.md

 # songCovers
-Any xm remix I make will feature here. mirror of my stuff over on modarchive: https://modarchive.org/index.php?request=view_profile&query=94381 also has flac versions if you want those
+Any xm remix I make will feature here. this also has flac versions if you want those mirror of my stuff over on modarchive: https://modarchive.org/index.php?request=view_profile&query=94381.